--- Around the holidays fraud attempts tend to increase.
+-- Fraud attempts are increasing daily.
 Be aware and vigilant with your financial, password, and personal information.
 Do not share this information with unsolicited callers or emailers.
 The Bank and other financial institutions will not make unsolicited calls or send unsolicited emails asking for this information. --

 Monitoring your credit card and account activity is the best way to help detect if you have been a victim of fraud.
 While Mohave State Bank and Country Bank utilizes the Enfact system to monitor any suspicious activity, we urge you to detect fraud by following these steps: